composer22/coreos-deploy-client/README.md

 ```
 before being passed to the server.

+For more template options and features, please see [golang templates](http://golang.org/pkg/text/template/).

 ## CLI Bash Wrapper

 A CLI bash script is provided for ease of use.
 The script prompts the user